stefanbudim/stefanbudim.github.io/_tabs/about.md

 order: 4
 ---

-Hi I'm Stefan Budim,

-a DevOps Engineer who likes to write documentation.

-Here I will create regular tech content and try to contribute to communities and open source.
+Welcome to my tech blog!

+Time is valuable.
+That's why I provide concise, insightful posts that get straight to the point.

+I believe in simplicity, clarity, and actionable content.

+Let's navigate the world of tech together!

-## Contact Me
+# Contact Me
+Feel free to reach out if you'd like to collaborate or discuss exciting topics.

-If you have any questions, feedback, or suggestions regarding this blog or its content, the best way to reach me is by opening an issue on the [GitHub repository](https://github.com/stefanbudim/feedback/issues/new).
-This allows for organized communication and tracking of inquiries.
-Also [Discussions](https://github.com/stefanbudim/feedback/discussions) are enabled.
+If you have any questions, feedback, or suggestions please open an issue in my [GitHub repository](https://github.com/stefanbudim/feedback/issues/new) or use [Discussions](https://github.com/stefanbudim/feedback/discussions).

-I plan to add more contact options, such as social media links, in the future.
+Happy learning!